aztecweb/wp-dev-env/README.md

 My WordPress theme development environment.

+## WordPress Management

-## Defining plugins and themes
+The project use [WP-CLI](http://wp-cli.org/) and [WPackagist](http://wpackagist.org/) to manage the WordPress Core, plugins and themes installation.

-This project use the WPackagist to manage the plugins and themes instalation.
-Read the [WPackagist](http://wpackagist.org/) home page to see how to define the themes that you want in your installation.
+The WP-CLI manage the core updates and maintenance tasks, like wp-config generation and database installation.
+The plugins and themes of the official WordPress repository is defined in the composer.json.
+Read the [WPackagist](http://wpackagist.org/) home page to see how to define them.

+## The public directory

+The public directory contain the WordPress installation.
+This directory is not part of the project.
+The files in this directory cannot be modified.
+They can overrid during an install or update command.

+Configure your webserver to the public directory to be the root directory of the server.

+## Configuration

+The project configuration is managed by WP-CLI.
+[Click here](http://wp-cli.org/config/) to read more about WP-CLI configuration.

+Create a copy of the .wp-cli.yml file called .wp-cli.local.yml and configure with your local parameters.

 ## Installation

+Be sure that you set your local configuration.

 Install PHP dependencies